Early life of Pope John Paul II: The Second World War

 On 29 February 1944, Karol was walking home from work at the quarry when he was knocked down by a German truck.
 The German officers tending the injured Wojtyła, and the decision to commandeer a passing truck for use as an ambulance for the unconscious patient, is in sharp contrast to the harshness normally expected from occupying forces during this period.
 He spent two weeks hospitalized, having suffered a severe concussion, numerous cuts and a shoulder injury.
 This accident and his survival seemed to Wojtyła a confirmation of his priestly vocation.
 In August 1944, the Warsaw uprising began and the Gestapo swept the city of Kraków on 6 August, "Black Sunday", rounding up young men to avoid a similar uprising there.
 Wojtyła escaped by hiding behind a door as the Gestapo searched the house he lived in, and fled to the Archbishop's residence, where he stayed until after the war.

 On the night of 17 January 1945, the Germans abandoned the city without a fight.
 The seminarians reclaimed the old seminary, which was in ruins.
 Wojtyła and another seminarian volunteered for the odious task of chopping up and carting away piles of frozen excrement from the lavatories.
 In the same month of that year, Wojtyła personally helped a 14-year-old Jewish refugee girl named Edith Zierer who had run away from a Nazi labour camp in Częstochowa.
 Zierer was attempting to reach her family in Kraków but had collapsed from cold and exhaustion on a train platform in Jędrzejów.
 No one helped but Wojtyła, who approached her.
 Wojtyła gave Zierer some hot tea and food, personally carried her to a train and accompanied her to Kraków.
 Zierer credits Wojtyła with saving her life that day.
-In the chaos of post-war Poland they became separated and Zierer would not hear of her benefactor again until she read that he was elected as the Pope in 1978.
+In the chaos of post-war Poland they became separated and Zierer would not hear of her benefactor again until she read that he was elected Pope in 1978.